mylesagray/cna-ninja/01_Why-Containers/readme.md

 ![Volume Mapping from container to guest OS](img/VolumeMapping.png) _Figure 2) Container volume mounted to host directory_

-With that in mind let's adjust our `docker run` command to employ Volume Mounts and mount a folder on our machine - thereby proxying all filesystem output for `/app/output` within the container to a new folder `~/qrcodes` in our user's root directory, so the data is persisted:
+With that in mind let's adjust our `docker run` command to employ Volume Mounts and mount a folder on our machine - thereby proxying all filesystem output for `/app/output` within the container to a new folder `qrcodes` in our user's home directory, so the data is persisted:

 ```sh
 docker run -v ~/qrcodes:/app/output qrcodegenerator [YOUR TEXT HERE]
 ```

-If you go to your user root directory there will be a new folder there called `qrcodes` containing a png file that is your data encoded as a QR Code!
+If you go to your user home directory there will be a new folder there called `qrcodes` containing a png file that is your data encoded as a QR Code!
 Here's mine (pro-tip: open the camera app on your iOS or Android device and it will automatically read the code for you):

 |![iOS scanning QR code](img/iosscan.png)|![QR Code](img/qrcode.png)|
 |---|---|